briot/rust_intervals/README.md

 It provides the following features:

   - **Generic** over the interval type.
-Supports out of the box for u8, u16, u32, u64, i8, i16, i32, i64, char, and optionally for chrono::DateTime
+Support out of the box for u8, u16, u32, u64, i8, i16, i32, i64, char, and optionally for chrono::DateTime
   - Extensive **testing**, with **coverage** of nearly 100% of the code and basic fuzzing.